tolauwae/phd-thesis/src/latch/latch.typ

 The asynchronicity and non-determinism introduced by #latch and the hardware testbeds, can cause any test to become flaky.
 These tests can both succeed and fail for the same version of the software under test.
-In #latch, we follow the recommendation of @harman18:from to considers all tests as flaky.
+In #latch, we follow the recommendation of #cite(<harman18:from>, form: "prose") to considers all tests as flaky.
 Indeed, flaky tests can hint at bugs.
 Therefore, we use an approach that improves the debuggability of flaky tests.